 Requirements for admission to the Master of Music (MM) programs are a Bachelor of Music degree from the University of Illinois at Urbana-Champaign or an equivalent degree from another accredited institution.
 Students holding other degrees may be admitted but will be expected to make up any deficiencies in addition to fulfilling all requirements for the graduate degree.

-Prerequisite for admission to the Artist Diploma is a master's degree in music performance.
+A prerequisite for admission to the Artist Diploma is a bachelor's degree in music performance.

 Requirements for admission to the Master of Music in Education (MME) are:

 - Undergraduate degree in music education from an accredited institution;

 - An overall grade average for the last 60 credit hours of undergraduate work of at least 3.0 (on a 4.0 scale).
 The grade average for Music Education and Education courses, when averaged separately, must also be at least 3.0 (on a 4.0 scale);

 - Recommendations from three individuals who can discuss the applicant’s musicianship, ability to undertake graduate level study, and teaching ability/potential.